California Department of Real Estate

 The California Department of Real Estate (DRE) is a California state agency focused on safeguarding and promoting the public interest in real estate matters through licensure, regulation, education, and enforcement.
 Employees headquartered in Sacramento and in district offices in Oakland, Fresno, Los Angeles, and San Diego carry out the DRE's responsibilities as mandated by the Real Estate Law.
-There are 437,806 real estate licensees in California as of December 2022.
+There are 430,554 real estate licensees in California as of December 2024.

 History

 The DRE was founded in 1917, when the California legislature enacted the nation’s first real estate law.
 In July 2013, the department briefly merged with the California Department of Consumer Affairs as the Bureau of Real Estate.
 In January 2018, through Senate Bill 172, it again became an independent department.

 Real Estate Commissioner

 The Real Estate Commissioner is appointed by the Governor, and serves as the chief executive of the Department of Real Estate.

+Chika Sunquist was appointed Commissioner of the California Department of Real Estate (DRE) by Governor Gavin Newsom on November 28, 2023, and she assumed office on January 3, 2024.

 Real estate licensing is subject to both the Real Estate Law and the Regulations of the Commissioner, which have the force and effect of law.
 In enforcing the provisions of the Real Estate Law, the Commissioner has the authority to hold formal hearings involving a licensee or license applicant.
 The Commissioner also has the authority to issue Desist and Refrain Orders on activities that violate Real Estate Law or the Subdivided Lands Law.